-- My Mastercam: Connect to the Mastercam community to share ideas, get news, seek assistance, and download the latest versions. - Feedback: Give feedback about your Mastercam experience. - Help: Use Help to learn about Mastercam functions, gain information about parameters, and expand your concept knowledge.
+- myMastercam: Connect to the Mastercam community to share ideas, get news, seek assistance, and download the latest versions. - Feedback: Give feedback about your Mastercam experience.

-- What's New and ReadMe documents: Read the What's New to learn about the latest features in a release and the ReadMe to keep up-to-date on fulfilled enhancement requests. - Tutorials: Bolster your Mastercam skills with step-by-step tutorials that lead you through many of Mastercam's products.
+- Help: Use Help to learn about Mastercam functions, gain information about parameters, and expand your concept knowledge. - What's New and Resolved Issues: Read the What's New to learn about the latest features in a release and the Resolved Issues to keep up-to-date on fulfilled enhancement requests. - Tutorials: Bolster your Mastercam skills with step-by-step tutorials that lead you through many of Mastercam's products.